jscarle/LightResults/README.md

 }
 ```

-We can further simplify creating error by created an error factory.
+We can further simplify creating errors by creating an error factory.

 ```csharp
 public static AppError